 Single Home School Families: Structured classes do not require parent/adult chaperones to attend however, if you choose to stay with your child’s class you will be charged as a chaperone.
 Chaperones are charged the same rate as students.
 If you wish to drop your student off at their class and leave the museum, there will be no charge.
 Please note, Stuhr Museum memberships do not cover field trip fees and chaperones are not allowed to bring additional children to the class.
 If chaperones become a distraction or bring additional children to the class, they may be asked to leave at any time at the discretion of the Museum Educator.

-The Ella Epp Fund Matching Scholarship is available for Class C, D and Title I schools.
+The Ella Epp Fund Matching Scholarship is available for Title I and/or Rural public schools.
 It provides assistance in attending structured classes at Stuhr Museum.
 Schools must be nominated to receive funding.
 To nominate a classroom or for more information, click here.

 9:00-10:00 a.m. • 10:30-11:30 a.m.